 As a result of contractual rights in one particular ACA insured transaction, ACA could recognize salvage and subrogation recoveries in excess of its expected aggregate claim payments on a present value basis due to a perpetual pledge of revenue and the positive interest rate spread between the insured bond's rate and the current ACA discount rate.
-If the underlying bonds are refunded at par earlier, a portion of the contingent gain may not be realized.
+If the underlying bonds are refunded at par or less than par earlier, a portion of the contingent gain may not be realized.